-Head to Manhattan's far-west side for the up-and-coming neighborhood at the Hudson Yards.
-For starters, visit the newly opened, and not-well-known Hudson Yards Playground.
-Preschoolers can climb ladders, lounge in rope hammocks, or just run amok on the playgrounds padded, rolling hills.
+Head to Manhattan's far-west side to sneak a peek at Hudson Yards.
+While the shiny new Vessel offers plenty of cool photo ops, preschoolers are likely to tire of its stairs quickly, so head further north and play in its shadow at the Hudson Yards Playground.
+Preschoolers can climb ladders, lounge in rope hammocks, or just run amok on the playground's padded, rolling hills.

-Next, check out the northern edge of The High Line, a former freight rail line turned inventive outdoor park.
+Next, check out the northern edge of The High Line, a former freight rail line turned inventive outdoor park, which opened its last public portion just this month.
 Wander the elevated tracks to find the Pershing Square Beams, where the park's support beams are exposed, coated in silicone, and open for climbing up, over, under, and inside.

 The Doughnuttery's mini donuts are the perfect size for preschoolers.
 Photo by the author

 Your next stop depends on how far those little legs can walk before they tire.
-Try exiting the park at 26th Street and heading east to Hill Country Barbecue where you'll fill your plate from one station to the next, meaning no waiting for table service.
+If you've worn yourself out on the play equipment, duck into the Shops and Restaurants at Hudson Yards, where you can find treats both sweet (hello, Dylan's Candy Bar) and savory (try the fried chicken from David Chang's Fuku).
+If you've got a few more blocks in you, try exiting the park at 26th Street and heading east to Hill Country Barbecue where you'll fill your plate from one station to the next, meaning no waiting for table service.
 If smoked meats don't appeal to your kid, the mac n' cheese and giant chocolate chip cookies will!
 If your kid can handle a bit more walking, the Chelsea Market, between 15th and 16th Streets at Ninth Avenue, offers culinary delights for every taste type with plenty of casual fare and some seating.
 The Doughnuttery's freshly-fried, mini donuts might be all the bribery you need to keep your kid moving to this foodie paradise.
 Make sure you treat yourself, too!
 For more in-the-neighborhood recommendations, see our list of the best kid-friendly eats plus 50 things to do with kids in the 'hood.